 The proceeds from unrestricted endowment funds can be used by the school as it sees fit.
 Gifts to the foundation can also be restricted for a specific purpose – scholarships, teacher training, science education, etc. These proceeds are used by the school according to the donor wishes, though donors are not involved in the direct disposition of the funds i.e. choosing scholarship recipients.

 How are the foundation board members chosen?

-New board members are elected by the voting members of the foundation board at its annual meeting.
-Prior to the annual meeting, an ad hoc nominating committee appointed by the board president recommends potential candidates for consideration.
+New board members are elected by the voting members of the foundation board.
+An ad hoc nominating committee appointed by the board president recommends potential candidates for consideration.
 Prospective board members should share a committed belief in the mission, goals, and objectives of the school and a willingness to assist in securing financial support from others.